nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 test2 -1        -1001  ""
 ```

 ### `.kfk.Unsub`

 _Unsubscribe from all topics associated with Client_

-Syntax: `.kfk.Unsub[x]`
+Syntax: `.kfk.Unsub[clid]`

 Where

--   `x` is the integer representating the client ID from which you intend to unsubscribe from all topics
+-   `clid` is the integer representating the client ID from which you intend to unsubscribe from all topics

 returns a null on successful execution; signals an error if client is unknown.